Utah

 Utah Data Privacy Laws: UCPA Consumer Rights Guide (2026)

-Utah has established itself as a state that balances consumer data protection with a business-friendly regulatory approach.
+Utah has established itself as a state that prioritizes consumer data protection within a deliberately business-friendly framework.
 The Utah Consumer Privacy Act (UCPA) was signed into law in March 2022 and took effect on December 31, 2023.
 It was the fourth comprehensive state consumer data privacy law in the country, following California, Virginia, and Colorado.

-This guide covers every major provision of Utah data privacy law, including consumer rights, business obligations, enforcement mechanisms, penalties, and the data breach notification process.
+This guide covers every major provision of Utah data privacy law, including consumer rights, business obligations, enforcement mechanisms, penalties, and the data breach notification process, updated through the 2026 General Session.

 Utah Consumer Privacy Act (UCPA) Overview